 It is for this specific reason ICAA chose to use the full-generation concept of eight generations with no out-crossing to reach official Purebred status recognized by science.

-No. ICAA is set up to always allow new Appaloosa blood into the Regular and Foundation registries.
+No. ICAA is set up to always allow new Appaloosa blood into the General and Foundation divisions.

 ICAA Members are like-minded individuals who believe in the preservation of the Appaloosa breed.
 Those breeders who strive for high-generation horses are promoted by ICAA when possible to acknowledge their hard work.
 In addition, members have access to the following: